Maintenance of Faculty Appointment

 As a part of the process, faculty are expected to submit an updated Curriculum Vitae (including scholarly activity), indication of VTCSOM-related teaching activities, service activities, and accreditation-related paperwork.
 In addition, faculty at VTCSOM are to complete faculty development sessions aimed at strengthening one’s teaching abilities.
 These sessions may be documented through our faculty activity management system, Digital Measures.

 All faculty members are required to participate in at least six (6) hours of faculty professional development related to teaching (two hours per year during the three year MOA cycle) to maintain their VTCSOM faculty appointment.
-This document outlines what will and will not count as faculty development in teaching, as well as how to record this information in Digital Measures.
+For more information on what will and will not count as faculty development in teaching as well as how to record this information in Digital Measures, please refer to this guide on the TEACH website.

 There are numerous opportunities to obtain faculty development in teaching credit.
 Sessions are held at CRMH, Riverside, Crystal Spring, Salem VAMC, as well as other sites.
 Faculty may access online faculty development sessions through the websites for the Office of Continuing Professional Development (OCPD) and the Teaching Excellence Academy for Collaborative Healthcare (TEACH).
 Faculty may also attend teaching enhancement sessions at professional specialty societies when attending regional, national, and international meetings (as long as they directly pertain to enhancing one’s ability to teach).